Spoertm/Clubber/README.md

 <br/>
 <br/>

-`me` - provides statistics from the leaderboard for users that are in this server and registered. `statsf` shows all the information available.
+`stats` - provides statistics from the leaderboard for users that are in this server and registered. `statsf` shows all the information available.

 #### Aliases
-`stats`
+`me`

 `statsf`

 `statsfull`

 #### Overloads
-`stats`

 `stats [me | @mention]`

 `stats id [Discord ID]`